rishitgulati/E-cell-auditions-round-3-tasks/README.md

 # E-cell-auditions-round-3-tasks
 This Github repository consists of two tasks:
-The tasks include a short document on how AI helps in college events and a basic workflow of how an automated event registration system is created and used using Google Forms and Google Sheets.
+1. Easy level task: A short document on how AI can help in college events.
+   File name - AI in college events
+2. Medium level task: Create a working automation for a college society process.
+   File name - Automated Event Registration System Christmas 2025 basic workflow